DHTMLX/docs-spreadsheet/docs/migration.md

 In v5.2 the way of freezing/unfreezing columns and rows has been modified:

-- the `leftSplit` and `topSplit` configuration properties that have been used for fixing columns and rows were deprecated
+- the `leftSplit` and `topSplit` configuration properties that have been used for fixing columns and rows are deprecated

 ~~~jsx title="Before v5.2"
 const spreadsheet = new dhx.Spreadsheet("spreadsheet_container", {